English | Français

 Anton Zelling (1880–1978)

-A polyglot and lover of French culture, he translated into Dutch the poems of Mallarmé.
-Like Philippe Smit, he was interested in the poetic and musical work of Maurice Rollinat, to whom he devoted a study in 1958 in Bulletin des Amis de Maurice Rollinat1.
+A polyglot and lover of French culture, he translated the poems of Mallarmé into Dutch.
+Like Philippe Smit, he was interested in the poetic and musical work of Maurice Rollinat, to whom he devoted a study in 1958 in Bulletin des Amis de Maurice Rollinat2.

-His Swedenborgian beliefs led him in 1937 to join with Theodore Pitcairn in the creation of the Lord’s New Church and then to establish its international structure in 1947.
-He remained an honorary member of the “Swedenborg Society” in The Hague until his death in 1948.
+His Swedenborgian beliefs led him in 1937 to participate, alongside Theodore Pitcairn, in the creation of the Lord’s New Church and then to establish its international structure in 1947.
+He remained an honorary member of the “Swedenborg Society” in The Hague until his death in 1978.

-At the beginning of the 1920s, Smit made a pastel painting – whose existence is only established from an old photograph – showing his friend at the piano.
-For reasons unknown, the painting was cut and only a part remains, showing the face and upper body.4
+At the beginning of the 1920s, Smit executed a pastel – known from an old photograph – showing his friend at the piano.
+For reasons unknown, the pastel was cut, and only the part showing the pianist's face and upper torso remains.6 Bound by the same love of music, the writings of Mallarmé and Rollinat, and the same Swedenborgian faith, their friendship never wavered.

 Anton Zelling, around 1910.